logicminds/shmock/README.md

 ## Features

 ### List Commands
-The smock client has the ability to list the commands that are currently being "smocked".
+The shmock client has the ability to list the commands that are currently being "shmocked".
 Additional if you specify the namespace you will get a list of just the commands under that namespace.

-### Smock Fixtures (a.k.a Smocks)
+### System Response Fixtures (a.k.a Shmocks)
-A smock fixture is basically a plain text file encoded in JSON format.
+A shmock fixture is basically a plain text file encoded in JSON format.
 The use of JSON files allows any person to easily tweak the output of the command.
-Additionally these files can be grouped together and shared among other smock users through traditional file sharing methods.
+Additionally these files can be grouped together and shared among other shmock users through traditional file sharing methods.

-Example Smock file
+Example Shmock response file

 ```json
 {